anti-work/dohr/README.md

 # Dohr

-This project implements an AI-powered doorbell system using a Raspberry Pi, camera, and speaker.
+This project implements an AI-powered doorbell system using a camera and speaker.
 The system captures photos, uses AI for image recognition, and plays customized audio responses based on the identified individual.

 ## Features